How to Make The Best Sour Gummy Bears Infused With Cannabis

 Unfortunately, I don’t have any science on the minimum amount required to prevent mold.
 I’m sure it would involve testing the PH level.
 (If you are infusing with an alcohol tincture, most recipes advise skipping the citric acid.)

 To save money, you can buy citric acid in bulk.
 Think you’ll never use it all?
 I love how it cleans my dishwasher.
 Just fill your dispensing cup with a few ounces.
 Read your manual for precautions.
 Lemi Shine is a brand of citric acid cleaning products, but you can easily DIY with some Google searches.

 Potassium sorbate is a naturally occurring unsaturated fatty acid, although it’s most often man-made today.
 It’s used in cosmetics and as a food additive to extend shelf life.
 Cheese, yogurt, and dried fruits often contain potassium sorbate to extend shelf life, and these foods benefit from the neutral flavor to prevent an aftertaste.
 Potassium Sorbate doesn’t offer any particular health benefits and is often used in minute amounts specifically to inhibit mold growth.

 How much Potassium Sorbate do you need to add?

 First, you need to know how much one batch weighs.
 That will depend on how you are infusing and your mold size.
-My recipe will vary from 95 to 140 pieces!
-A more accurate way to measure your batch to add LorAnn Mold Inhibitor is to take an average weight of your finished batches.
+This recipe will vary from 95 to 140 pieces!
+A more accurate way to measure your batch in order to add LorAnn Mold Inhibitor is to take the average weight of your finished batches.